Course Outline

 - Overview of a Closed-Circuit Television (CCTV) system for government use

-- Types of CCTV systems for government applications
+- Types of CCTV systems suitable for government operations

-- Analog vs. IP CCTV systems for government
+- Comparison between Analog and IP CCTV systems for government applications

 System Installation

-- Site plan development for optimal camera placement in government settings
+- Development of a site plan for effective CCTV coverage in government settings

 - Cabling requirements and best practices for government installations